35mpded/GarudaLinux-FDE_and_TPM-Guide/README.md

 ```

 **Note:**
-After reboot you should get prompted to input the password manually.
-This behaviour is expected since you change your EFI image.
+After reboot, you should get prompted to input the password manually.
+This behavior is expected since you change your EFI image.
 Remove the key from TPM using the below command and redo step 3:
 ```
 tpm2_evictcontrol -C o -c 0x81000000
 ```

 ## Some other important notes:
-If the system un-expectedly asks for LUKS password after reboot it may indicate that your system was compromised.
+If the system unexpectedly asks for LUKS password after reboot it may indicate that your system was compromised.

 Always test your system to see if the TPM is handled properly.</br>
 I suggest the following procedure:
-1. Bind the TPM keys, test if you sucesfully boot without issues.
+1. Bind the TPM keys, test if you successfully boot without issues.

    A. If you don't boot: troubleshoot.

-   B. If you do boot: continue to next step.
+   B. If you do boot: continue to the next step.

 2. Clear/delete the keys stored on TPM, preferably by using the UEFI menu.

-   A. If the system boots: you have a serious issue and you should trobleshoot.
+   A. If the system boots: you have a serious issue and you should troubleshoot.

-   B. If the system prompts for password input: you are good to go, just regenerate the TPM binding.
+   B. If the system prompts for password input: you are good to go just regenerate the TPM binding.

 ***
 Sources and relevant material: